MuhammadKhoshnaw/BasicMVIApp/README.md

 ## Movie Fragment

-In the [MoviesFragment](ui/src/main/java/com/khoshnaw/ui/view/movies/MoviesFragment.kt) we are giving the implementation for binding and viewmodel using property delegation.
-And when the user swipe the list to refresh the movies we are running MoviesIntent.RefreshMovies intent this will inform the view model to refresh the list.
+In the [MoviesFragment](ui/src/main/java/com/khoshnaw/ui/view/movies/MoviesFragment.kt) we are giving the implementation for binding and ViewModel using property delegation.
+And when the user swipes the list to refresh the movies we are running MoviesIntent.RefreshMovies intent this will inform the view model to refresh the list.

-in handleState function we are handling the MovieList state by showing the list and the loading if the ui is in loading state
+in handleState function, we are handling the MovieList state by showing the list and the loading if the UI is in the loading state.

 ```
 @AndroidEntryPoint